Honor Carter: Personal life

 Born in Blenheim to Maling and James Dillon, Carter spent most of her early life living in Wellington.
 She has two older sisters: Amber and Michal.
 Carter attended Chilton Saint James School, before later completing a double degree – Bachelor of Commerce (Marketing) and Bachelor of Science (Psychology) – at the University of Canterbury.
-She is currently finishing her third degree, a Bachelor of Natural Medicine and Nutrition (BNatMed) in Auckland.
-Honor is an ambassador for the Chemist Warehouse and SPCA Animal Charity in New Zealand.
+Carter is an ambassador for the Chemist Warehouse and SPCA Animal Charity in New Zealand.

-Carter became engaged to long term boyfriend Dan Carter, player of the New Zealand national rugby union team on 9 October 2010.
+Carter became engaged to long-term boyfriend Dan Carter, player of the New Zealand national rugby union team on 9 October 2010.
 The couple resided in Auckland, where she worked as a Marketing Manager for DB Breweries.
 The couple married at Timara Lodge, Marlborough on 9 December 2011.
 They have four sons.
 Both Honor and Dan Carter have been ambassadors for Chemist Warehouse since 2020.
 They are also shareholders for Farradays, a luxury department store and bar in Parnell.